snowplow/advanced-analytics-web-accelerator/content/enrich/enrich_1.md

 Parse the useragent and attach detailed useragent information to each event.

 #### YAUAA
-Parse and analyse the user agent string of an event and extract as many relevant attributes as possible using YAUAA API.
+Parse and analyze the user agent string of an event and extract as many relevant attributes as possible using YAUAA API.

 {{< tabs groupId="enrich" >}}
 {{% tab name="BDP Cloud" %}}